alexpchin/react-training-workshop/end/lessons.md

 ([Wikipedia](https://en.m.wikipedia.org/wiki/Scrying))

 __Exercise__: check out `6-end-tests-1`.
 Can you write a test for the `Todos` component that checks we can add a todo?
 It should simulate the user filling in the field, clicking the button and then check that a fourth todo item is rendered.

+### Testing in browser

+Using a combination of Browserify, Babelify and Tape Run we can run our tests in the browser too.
+Check out `end-6-tests-browser`, `npm install` and try it for yourself.